- 2D FEM

 pip install agrossuite

-Agros is an open-source application developed at the Faculty of Electrical Engineering, University of West Bohemia in Pilsen, by teachers, researchers and students.
+agros is an open-source application developed at the Faculty of Electrical Engineering, University of West Bohemia in Pilsen, by teachers, researchers and students.
 The aim is to develop user-friendly finite-element software for teaching, research and engineering.
 The core of the application is then based on dealii libraries.

 If you are interested in the project, have ideas for improvement, or would like to join the team, please contact us at: agros@fel.zcu.cz